-The Social History Society greatly values its postgraduate members and has a strong record of supporting postgraduate researchers through reduced membership rates and substantial postgraduate representation at its annual conference.
+We have a proud record of supporting postgraduate researchers through reduced membership rates and substantial postgraduate representation at our annual conference.

-On the committee
+2. Join the committee